 A recent Pearson Education survey called “Digital appetite vs. what’s on the table,” found that at least 84 percent of students, teachers and administrators said a shift to digital could help with challenges they face. §.
 Modern educational process undergoes regular changes and one of the main reasons of that is technological development.

-Soon modern students will not see customary for us classrooms as schools will adopt completely new requirements to them and up-and-coming technologies located there.
-Let us see what innovative technologies that have recently appeared will soon reside in the future classrooms.
-1. How Well are we Preparing Students for the Future of Work?
+Not only the technology develops nowadays, children and teachers do too.
+This fact contributes to the constant enhancement of the approaches, methods of teaching let alone accommodation, devices, and facilities.
+How Well are we Preparing Students for the Future of Work?
 As a former history teacher, it makes me laugh and cry that so many prominent figures in education (especially education technology) have such a poor understanding of the history of their subject.

 Many, for example, assume that the school summer vacation was due to children helping get the crops in.
 Not so.
 Eight inspirational learning spaces - from Digifest speaker, Andrew Harrison.
 The following learning spaces are not necessarily spectacular pieces of architecture destined for awards but what they represent to me are a series of spaces that interest and intrigue me, that point to thinking about learning spaces in a different way – blurring the boundaries between learning, working and living to meet the diverse needs of learners.

 Kiva, Institute for Educational Development, Aga Khan University, Karachi, Pakistan The Kiva is a learning space that is based on the kivas of the puebloans of the American south west but has been transplanted to a postgraduate education institute in Karachi to create a democratic space to celebrate story telling and discussion.
 Technology has deliberately been pushed to the edge of the room and the space design and pedagogy are completely integrated.